cmdoret/phd/README.md

 This repository contains all the different latex files required to compile my PhD thesis.
 This is based on the cleanthesis style, hosted at: https://github.com/derric/cleanthesis

 To compile the thesis into a pdf file, simply run `make`.

-The precompiled pdf is available in releases.
+The precompiled thesis in PDF format is available from the [releases page](https://github.com/cmdoret/phd/releases).

 Code and analyses associated with this thesis is available on the following repositories: